 Norma McCorvey was one of the most important people for the pro-abortion cause.
 As the anonymous “Jane Roe,” it was her case, Roe v.
 Wade, that went all the way to the Supreme Court of the United States and resulted in abortion being legalized throughout the country.
 She also worked in an abortion clinic and lived for many years in a lesbian relationship.

-But today, not only is she a pro-life activist, but a practicing Roman Catholic!
+But until her death in 2017, not only was she a pro-life activist, but a practicing Roman Catholic!
 This is her amazing story.